publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch7/m__us_usc_t10_s179.md

         (4) The Under Secretary of Defense for Policy.

-        (5) The Commander of the United States Strategic Command.
+        (5) The commander of the United States Strategic Command.

     (b)  __Chairman; Meetings__  __.—__